Geothermal system design and construction enables Boston’s largest fossil-fuel-free building

 of building heating and cooling provided by geothermal system

 depth of geothermal wells — the deepest for any U.S. project

 in building area, making it the largest fossil-fuel-free building in Boston

-- The success of the geothermal system enabled BU to achieve its goal of a fossil-fuel-free CCDS building, which opened in 2022 and cemented the school’s position as a green energy leader in Boston and beyond.
-The system will meet 90% of the structure’s cooling and heating needs (supplemented by wind and solar energy), contributing to a building as forward-looking as the disciplines it houses.
+The success of the geothermal system enabled BU to achieve its goal of a fossil-fuel-free CCDS building, which opened in 2022 and was certified as the school’s first on-campus LEED Platinum building, cemented the school’s position as a green energy leader in Boston and beyond.
+The system will meet 90% of the structure’s cooling and heating needs, contributing to a building as forward-looking as the disciplines it houses.